 Wood Dust Toolbox Talk

 There are a handful of risks when it comes to working around wood dust consistently.
-Educate your crews on those risks with this toolbox talk.
+Use this toolbox talk to educate your crews on wood dust safety.

 Wood Dust Safety Talk